askblaker/k3s.rocks/docs/index.md

 ## Why?

+## Get started quickly with Kubernetes using K3S

 <a href="https://www.dockerswarm.rocks/" target="_blank">Dockerswarm.rocks</a> provides great instructions for quickly deploying with **docker swarm**.
 I thought there should be an equivalent guide for kubernetes.
 Kubernetes is also very popular and have some great features like <a href="https://helm.sh/" target="_blank">Helm package manager</a> and <a href="https://operatorhub.io/" target="_blank">Operators</a>

 <a href="https://kubernetes.io/" target="_blank">Kubernetes</a> however, has a pretty steep learning curve, especially for self hosting.

-__Hosted__ cloud alternatives exists, and can be very practical, but they can also be costly and vendor specific.
+**Hosted** cloud alternatives exists, and can be very practical, but they can also be costly and vendor specific.
 I wanted an alternative to docker swarm, that is (almost) as easy to self host and manage.

 <a href="https://docs.docker.com/desktop/kubernetes/" target="_blank">Docker Desktop Kubernetes</a> is great to **develop locally** with kubernetes, in a replicable way.